-Continuation of the Integrated Pharmacotherapeutics course series with a primary focus on critical care and infectious diseases.
+Continuation of the Integrated Pharmacotherapeutics course series with a primary focus on infectious diseases.
 This course is designed to develop knowledge and clinical reasoning skills required for provision of effective and safe patient-centered, pharmacotherapy care.
 Instruction consists of lecture, case studies, clinical problem sets, recitations, and structured faculty-led group discussions.